2000 Royal Nepal Airlines DHC-6 crash

 On 27 July 2000, a de Havilland Canada DHC-6 Twin Otter operated by Royal Nepal Airlines crashed in Nepal en route from Bajhang Airport to Dhangadhi Airport on a domestic passenger flight.
 The wreckage of the aircraft, registration 9N-ABP, was found in Jogbuda, Dadeldhura District.
 All 22 passengers and the three crew aboard were killed in the crash.
 An investigation into the crash was launched by Nepalese authorities after the accident site was located.

 Aircraft

 The aircraft involved in the crash was a de Havilland Canada DHC-6 Twin Otter operated by Royal Nepal Airlines.
 Its maiden flight was in 1979 with Royal Nepal Airlines, which bought the aircraft from manufacturer de Havilland Canada.
-The crash was the eighth accident of this aircraft operated type in service with Royal Nepal Airlines and the twelfth acccident involving this type of aircraft in the aviation history of Nepal.
+The crash was the eighth accident of this aircraft operated type in service with Royal Nepal Airlines and the twelfth accident involving this type of aircraft in the aviation history of Nepal.

 Crew and passengers

 All occupants on board died in the crash; occupants included the three crew members and 22 passengers, of which three were small children.
 All occupants were Nepalis.